 Simple English definitions for legal terms

-Read a random definition: life-prolonging procedure
+Read a random definition: delay rental

 A sidebar conference is a conversation between the judge and lawyers that happens during a trial, usually about something that the jury shouldn't hear.
 It's like a secret meeting where they talk about the rules of the trial or if some evidence should be allowed or not.
 Sometimes, the judge might also talk to a juror or someone who might be a juror during a sidebar conference.
 In English law, a sidebar rule is a special order or rule that the court allows without needing a formal request.